pharaox/carnalitas_x/README.md

 One of your slaves flees, taking some of your valuables with them, and a knight is chosen as a scapegoat.
 You can try to catch the slave via intrigue or martial challenges, fine or forgive the scapegoat, or do nothing, for a loss or gain of prestige or stress.

 This event is based on the *Escaped Thrall* event from FP1, but is somewhat more sophisticated as it involves a real character.
-Every year there is a chance of 10% for this event to fire for every ruler who is a slave owner.
+It fires approximately every 10 years for every ruler who is a slave owner.

 #### Freedom for a Slave

 Your Court Chaplain demands the freedom of one of your slaves because your faith does not permit owning slaves of their faith.
 You can free the slave, make a money donation, or ignore the demand for a loss of piety.

-Every year there is a chance of 50% for this event to fire for every ruler that owns eligible slaves.
+This event fires approximately every 2 years for every ruler that owns eligible slaves.

 #### AI Rulers Having Sex with Their Slaves